collamaf/SimCMOS/README_CMOS.md

 ## GEOMETRY
 - Extended Sr Source ending at Z=0
 - Cu collimator on top of Sr source (toggleble)
-- CMOS Detector starting at Z offset (Z distance is from source surface and possible resin (in case of sensor 1 or up to the sensor in case of sensor 2, even if with filter)
+- CMOS Detector starting at Z offset (Z distance is from source surface to possible resin in case of sensor 1, or up to the sensor in case of sensor 2, even if with filter)
 - Sensor resin filter in contact with CMOS (towards source)
 - Dummy volume for scoring purposes between source (or if presente CU Collimator) and World to score what exits the primary generation
 - "infinite" carrier volume behind CMOS to simulate mechanical support